-Another study, published in a 2011 issue of the Industrial Psychiatry Journal, supported the use of Yoga Nidra in treatment of menstrual disorders.
-The 150 women in the study experienced improvements in gastrointestinal, cardiovascular and pain symptoms associated with their periods following 6 months of regular Yoga Nidra therapy.
-Yoga Nidra is a quiet, meditative form of yoga that is often descriped as Yoga "sleep."
+Another study, published in a 2011 issue of the Industrial Psychiatry Journal, supported the use of Yoga Nidra in the treatment of menstrual disorders.
+The 150 women who participated in the study experienced improvements in gastrointestinal, cardiovascular and pain symptoms associated with their periods following six months of regular Yoga Nidra therapy.
+Yoga Nidra is a quiet, meditative form of yoga that is often described as Yoga "sleep."

 Poses to Potentially Avoid

 Some schools of yoga warn you away from certain postures during your period.
-Ultimately, what poses you do choose to perform is entirely up to you.
-However, if you want to be cautious, save the following for after your cycle:
+Ultimately, the poses you choose to perform are entirely up to you.
+However, if you want to be cautious, save the more extreme poses for after your cycle:

 Inversions, such as handstand, headstand and shoulderstand, shift your apana energy, which is believed to flow from your naval to your cervix, in a direction that you don't want during menstruation.
 Normally, reversing this flow in an inversion can increase your energy, but during your period, it's considered to be going against the natural flow of your body.

 Even if you don't subscribe to this yogic philosophy, inversions do cause the uterus to shift toward the head, which can lead to overstretching and increased flow of blood — meaning a possibly heavier cycle.

-You may also choose to avoid very strong postures that involve dramatic backbends (e.g. the wheel), arm balances (e.g. the peacock) and extreme twists (e.g. revolved bound side angle), especially ones that stress the abdominal region.
+You may also choose to avoid very strong postures that involve dramatic backbends (e.g., the wheel), arm balances (e.g., the peacock) and extreme twists (e.g., revolved bound side angle), especially those that stress the abdominal region.

 These poses require a lot of energy and strength, which may be diminished during your period.
 Also, if you're suffering from cramps, the spasms of your contracting uterus could compromise your ability to perform the poses.